birukG09/EcoGrow/README.md

 Push to branch: git push origin feature/your-feature-name.

-Open a Pull Request on GitHub.
+Open a Pull Request on GitHub. the app is not done it is in progress